bibleexchange/courses/book-of-romans/003_practical/1501_chapter-15.md

 What plans does Paul now have concerning Rome?

+- Paul explains that he is called to minister the Gospel especially to the Gentiles.

+v.
+23-23 Paul restates again his desire and intention to visit the church at Rome and his itinerary.
+He must first go to Spain and collect an offering for the saints at Jerusalem.
+He would then bring the offering to Jerusalem, after which he intends to visit Roman.

+It is interesting to note that there is somewhat a controversy over Romans 15:14&mdash;16:27.
+The question is as follows, &quot;Where did Romans originally end.&quot; Many old manuscripts do not contain this passage, and at the same time most do in one way or another.
+Some have it placed at the end of chapter fourteen and others both at the end of chapter fourteen and at the end of the book.
+This bears no influence of compromising the texts integrity, but can be logically in a hypothetical manner explained.
+Someone copying the letter and desiring to disperse it amongst many different churches could have left off the parts personal to the church at Rome.

 Verses 20 -23:	Hindered - Paul did not wish to build on another man's foundation (work).
 		Here laborers have hindered.